rollbar/docs/tools/ciscospark.md

 Configuration is per-project in Rollbar.

-1. Head to the Notification settings page for a project: Dashboard -> Settings -> Notifications -> Cisco Spark.
+1. Head to the Notification settings page for a project: Select the project -> Settings -> Notifications -> Cisco Spark.
 2. Click **Connect with Cisco Spark**.
 3. Select the Cisco account you want to integrate with, and authorize the